 4. Does a dog or cat really need an oxygen mask?
 Can’t they just use the normal masks used by most fire and EMT?

 No. If you have pets then take a look at the oxygen masks your vet has.
 You will notice that they are of different shapes and widths to be used depending on the species and size of the animal.
 Larger dogs need a different mask than smaller cats.
 Birds, smaller animals like hamsters, and reptiles (yes we said reptiles) require much smaller and longer masks.
 The variations go on depending on the specific animal but the main point is that a human oxygen mask does not work on animals because they do not fit, and therefore do not provide the required oxygen.
 First responder agencies are typically not permitted to spend funds on equipment not designed to save human lives.
 Because these first responders cannot use equipment that is not on their truck, they are often left with little to no options to save the lives of domestic pets that have suffered from smoke inhalation, or pets that need to be resuscitated after losing consciousness from exposure to dangerous toxic fumes.

-Units and handlers should refer to the Request Equipment page for information about requesting vest and/or first aid field trauma kits.
-First responders should also use this link to request pet oxygen recovery mask kits for their agency.
+Units and handlers should refer to the Request Equipment page for information about requesting K9 equipment.
 Please note that all requests are screened and verified.
-You must be part of a legally recognized first responder agency to be considered for one of our campaigns/fund-raisers.
+You must be part of a legally recognized first responder agency located in the United States to be considered for one of our campaigns/fundraisers.

-7. My local Police department doesn’t have a K-9 unit.
+7. My local Law Enforcement department doesn’t have a K9 unit.
 Where does my donation go?

 8. How much of my donation will actually go to Project Paws Alive?